glynnbird/blockchain-workshop/exercise3.md

 In your terminal (not the Geth console), make sure it still compiles

-    solc jar2.sol
+    solc --abi --bin jar2.sol

 Any compilation errors will appear in your console.
-If compilation is successful, you should get nothing.
+If compilation is successful, you should get only the abi and binary code like before.

 Now, in the Geth console you have to follow the steps in [Exercise 2](https://gist.github.com/danmermel/66c87ffb1b6174999762c45d5251ffdf) in order to create a new contract on the blockchain.

-Use this tool http://www.textfixer.com/tools/remove-line-breaks.php to remove **line and paragraph breaks** from your code.

 Remember to keep checking the value of jar until you can see an address, which indicates it has been mined.